vaibhavsdewan/vaibhavsdewan/README.md

 ## About Me
-With full-stack development skills, I bring a wealth of expertise to the table.
-My core competencies include MongoDB,JavaScript, and ReactJS.
+With practical full-stack development skills, I bring a wealth of expertise to the table.
+My core competencies include MongoDB, JavaScript, and ReactJS.
 I excel at identifying innovative problem statements and rapidly building MVPs.